slatedocs/slate/source/index.html.md

 ]
 ```

-Returns a list of topics tracked for a customer.
+Returns a list of topics analyzed for a customer.

 #### HTTP Request